theupdateframework/taps/tap4.md

  -└── Django            // repository name
  -    └── current
  -        ├── root.json // minimum requirement; see TAP 5 for details
+ -        └── timestamp.json
  -        ├── snapshot.json
  -        ├── targets.json
- -        └── timestamp.json
+ -        └── ...       // see the layout of delegations on the repository
  -    └── previous
  -└── Flask/current
  -└── Flask/previous